Software Quality Assurance: Importance, Process & Best Practices

 What Is Quality Assurance?

-Quality assurance testing, or QA testing, is a vital step in the software development cycle.
-But what do these two words really mean, and what weight do they carry when used together?
+Quality assurance testing, or QA testing, is an essential process in the software development life cycle.
+But what do these two terms actually signify, and how much importance do they hold when combined?

-Let’s break down the phrase “quality assurance” before we delve deeper into how this process works and what are its best practices.
+Let's analyze the term "quality assurance" before we discuss further how this process is done and what are its best practices.

-Quality: Quality’s essence lies in meeting the customer’s expectations and demands.
-This refers to the highest level of “quality” your firm is capable of providing.
-Assurance: A statement of confidence in a method, product, or service.
-This part simply means that an organization makes sure the best products and services are delivered.
-Thus, it would be best to define Quality Assurance or QA as assessing the quality of any system or its individual parts to ensure compliance with specifications and client requirements.
+Quality: Quality's core meaning is to fulfill the customer's expectations and requirements.
+This is the best level of "quality" your company can deliver.
+Assurance: An expression of confidence in an approach, good, or service.
+This section simply indicates that a company ensures the finest products and services are being delivered.
+So, the best would be to describe Quality Assurance or QA as determining the quality of any system or its components in order to adhere to specifications and customer requirements.

 Now it’s time to learn about Quality Assurance in Software and outline some of its best practices.